Let’s be honest. We all know there are a lot of things about modern life that are not good for our health.

 We think that the Perixx PERIBOARD 512W Ergonomic Split Keyboard is the best ergonomic keyboard for your home office.

-Next up, the keyboard.
+Next up, is the keyboard.
 There is much more to an ergonomic keyboard than just having it the right distance away.
 While traditional keyboards are designed for our hands, they are not ergonomically designed for our hands.

 If you rest your palms on the table while typing, you are forced to hold your wrists up at an angle while typing.
 The typical keyboard also forces you to close your elbows and bring your hands close together in order to be able to reach all the keys.